professor0x/aws-iam-accessadvisor-permissionboundary/README.md

 * message - any custom messages

 #### Searching Logs
-In Cloudwatch Logs search for (examples):
+In CloudWatch Logs search for (examples):

     1. start
     2. msgtype